 Four of the consultation respondents were supportive of the proposed implementation date.

-Northern Powergrid stated that it believed the Working Group had misinterpreted the legal text and that the change needs to be implemented by April 2024 to be used for the next round of banding allocations, rather than by April 2023.
+The other consultation respondent stated that it believed the Working Group had misinterpreted the legal text and that the change needs to be implemented by April 2024 to be used for the next round of banding allocations, rather than by April 2023.
 It further clarified that the legal text states the data needs to be provided to the banding agent by 3 March in year t-3, which would be 31 March 2024 (i.e., March in the 2023/24 regulatory year).

 Question 7 - Do you have any comments on the draft legal text?